Please visit the forms page for an application or the applicant evaluation form.

 The specific requirements of entrance into the program leading to the Doctor of Naprapathy degree are:

 - Completion of a Bachelor of Arts or Bachelor of Science degree from an accredited post-secondary institution with a GPA of at least 2.0 on a 4.0 scale.
-Degrees from all academic disciplines can be accepted as long as the following general education courses are included:
+Degrees from all academic disciplines can be accepted as long as the following general education courses are included with a GPA of 2.0/4.0 or better:

 - English Composition (6 semester hours)